 Many other important conditions are also considered NCDs, including injuries and mental health disorders.
 HHS works with US government and international partners, including the World Health Organization, to address these and other important chronic health conditions.

 Global Action on NCDs

 The international community is very concerned about the effect of NCDs on families, communities, and nations.
-From July 10-11, 2014, the United Nations (UN) will review and assess progress made since the 2011 UN General Assembly high-level meeting on NCDs, including on developing voluntary global targets and recommending ways to work across all of society to prevent and manage NCDs.
-The meeting will also identify gaps and challenges, and lay out actions to enhance work to reduce the burden of non-communicable diseases.
+From July 10-11, 2014, the United Nations (UN) reviewed and assessed progress made since the 2011 UN General Assembly high-level meeting on NCDs, including on developing voluntary global targets and recommending ways to work across all of society to prevent and manage NCDs.
+The meeting also identified gaps and challenges, and laid out actions to enhance work to reduce the burden of non-communicable diseases.
 In May 2014, the 67th World Health Assembly agreed on a Global Coordination Mechanism to help coordinate activities by governments, civil society and the private sector and support implementation of the 2013 Global Action Plan on NCDs.

 Global Action Plan, Monitoring Frameworks, and Targets

 In May 2013, the 66th World Health Assembly adopted a set of measures to tackle the global NCDs challenge.
 They endorsed a new Global Action Plan on NCDs containing suggested actions for WHO, countries, and international partners.
 These actions included working to improve multi-stakeholder collaboration and adopting the global monitoring framework.
 The framework lays out 25 indicators of progress and nine voluntary global targets to:

 - Cut avoidable, premature deaths from the leading NCDs by 25 percent

 - Decrease leading behaviors that increase the risk of NCDs, namely tobacco use, harmful alcohol use, physical inactivity, and eating unhealthy diets including consuming excess salt/sodium